EliCash82/MMP-200-ARCHIVE-SPRING2018/README.md

 # MMP 200 Multimedia Design

+### Update 3-8-2018

+Midterm Proposal and Final Project Description/Grading Rubric has been added to the Course Repo under the `MidtermProposalAndFinalProject` folder.

 ### Homework 4

 *NOTE: Past homework assignments can be found in the "Homework-Assignments" folder, the landing